melktr/MCA-2022/README.md

 ![xas soundwaves](https://user-images.githubusercontent.com/113994055/204533953-e8893a4b-5b42-4e4f-bb12-137c3702e1f8.png)

 ### &#10238;Task 2.2: Describing advantages of a time-frequency analysis over a waveform-based analysis

+The main benefit of a time-frequency analysis over a waveform analysis is that it makes it simpler to glean important details about the particular musical composition.
+Since each note in a song has a certain frequency, we can roughly identify the notes being played in a song based on a spectrogram, which is a visual depiction of the fluctuation of frequencies over time.
+On the other hand, a waveform analysis contains a lot of information but does not present it in a comprehensible manner.
+Although it lacks numerical data, it provides us with the amplitude, or the energy level, at a certain time point, which equates to loudness, and the form of the wave provides us with an indicator of the variations in frequency.

 add text here

 ## __WEEK 9__